StrongKey/fido2/sampleapps/iOS/StrongKeyFIDODemo/README.md

 ## About

-This is a Demo application to show StrongKey's FIDO Server capabilities on a rich client native application running on Apple's iPhone, iPad and Mac devices.
+This is a demo application to show StrongKey FIDO Server (SKFS) capabilities on a rich-client native application running on Apple's iPhone, iPad, and Mac devices.
-This project is built using MVVM design pattern and makes use of Apple's latest [Authentication Services](https://developer.apple.com/documentation/authenticationservices) for Passkey APIs
+This project is built using the Model View ViewModel (MVVM) design pattern, and makes use of Apple's latest [Authentication Services](https://developer.apple.com/documentation/authenticationservices) for Passkey APIs

 ## Features

-- Register a new account using Passkey powered by SKFS
+- Register a new account using Passkey, powered by SKFS
-- Login to account using Passkey or Security Key
+- Login to an account using Passkey or a security key
-	- Manage Keys
+	- Manage keys
 	- Add new keys
 	- Delete keys
 - View details
-- Delete account for testing
+- Delete account(s) for testing
-- Support for iPhones, iPads and Macs
+- Support for iPhones, iPads, and Macs

 ## System Requirements